 The Nameless One: I see.

-Vhailor: No you do not see.
-Pray that you will never see.
+Vhailor: No, you do not see.
+Pray that you never will.

 Nameless One: This?
 This is just a frame.

 : Ah, but so are you, child.

 : Who am I?
 [Laughs bitterly

 ] You might as well ask a grain of sand for its name, cutter, because that's how important I am.

 ] A piece of wisdom, corpse.
 A man is often wrong